threegold116/Tool-Star-OCT/README.md

 ## 🤝 Acknowledge

-This training implementation is based on [verl](https://github.com/volcengine/verl) and [ReCall](https://github.com/Agent-RL/ReCall) and the evaluation is based on [WebThinker](https://github.com/RUC-NLPIR/WebThinker) and [Search-o1](https://github.com/sunnynexus/Search-o1) and [FlashRAG](https://github.com/RUC-NLPIR/FlashRAG).
-The python interpreter is referenced on [ToRA](https://github.com/microsoft/ToRA) and [ToRL](https://github.com/GAIR-NLP/ToRL). models are trained based on [Qwen2.5](https://qwenlm.github.io/blog/qwen2.5/).
-We sincerely appreciate their contributions to the open-source community.
+This training implementation builds upon [verl](https://github.com/volcengine/verl) and [ReCall](https://github.com/Agent-RL/ReCall).
+For evaluation, we rely on [WebThinker](https://github.com/RUC-NLPIR/WebThinker), [Search-o1](https://github.com/sunnynexus/Search-o1), and [FlashRAG](https://github.com/RUC-NLPIR/FlashRAG).
+The Python interpreter design references [ToRA](https://github.com/microsoft/ToRA) and [ToRL](https://github.com/GAIR-NLP/ToRL), while our models are trained using [Qwen2.5](https://qwenlm.github.io/blog/qwen2.5/).
+We express our sincere gratitude to these projects for their invaluable contributions to the open-source community.

 ## 📄 License